 How much money should you invest in affiliate marketing?

 Tools range from the free ones, offering basic versions, to software that costs up to a few hundreds of dollars for advanced, multifunctional tools that will give you plenty of advantage over other affiliates.
-There is a wide variety of products available to match the needs of affiliates with every level of experience, so you just need to find whatever offer suits you best.
+There is a wide variety of products available to match the needs of affiliate marketers with every level of experience, so you just need to find whatever offer suits your marketing strategy best.

 So, if you calculate the monthly costs of traffic with a daily budget of $100 you’ll get an approximate sum of $3000.
 Now we need to add the cost of tools depending on what options you choose.
 Going with the most basic AM tool versions, the additional costs would be no greater than $100.
 But if you choose to go for more advanced options, the tools, as well as the additional costs, should total around $500.